Western Atlantic Coast - Algarve - Portugal

 Arrifana

-Vale de Telha
+Vale da Telha

-Vale de Telha is a little inland from Arrifana, and is a popular residential area with a few shops and a smattering of restaurants and bars as well as several real estate agents!
-Everything is low rise, mainly single storey - the Algarve west coast is not an area where you will find high rise hotels and apartment blocks.
+Vale daTelha is a little inland from Arrifana, and is a popular residential area with a few shops and a smattering of restaurants and bars, which being mainly gathered around the pine tree roundabout are easy to find!
+Everything is low rise and mainly single storey - the Algarve west coast is not an area where you will find high rise hotels and apartment blocks.

 Carrapateira